GeoWebCache/geowebcache/documentation/en/user/source/configuration/reload.rst

 Reload via the web interface
 ----------------------------

 GeoWebCache has a :ref:`webinterface` which contains a demo page.
-On the bottom of the page that contains the list of layers, there is a button called "Reload Configuration".
+On the bottom of the page that contains the list of layers, there is a button called :guilabel:`Reload Configuration`.
 You will be asked to authenticate (see the section on :ref:`configuration.security` for more details).

 Reload via a POST request with cURL
 -----------------------------------

-The "Reload Configuration" button in the web interface merely makes a POST request to GeoServer's :ref:`rest` interface to reload the configuration.
+The :guilabel:`Reload Configuration` button in the web interface merely makes a POST request to the GeoWebCache :ref:`rest` interface to reload the configuration.
 Below is an example of this POST request executed using the command line utility `cURL <http://curl.haxx.se/>`_

   curl -u <admin>:<password> -d "reload" http://<GEOWEBCACHE_URL>/rest/